VictorBrito1/node-js-course/README.md

-Project developed in NodeJS during the course "Node + MongoDB Level 1" by professor Bonieky Lacerda.
+Project developed in NodeJS during the course "NodeJS" by professor Bonieky Lacerda.

+- NodeJS;
+- Express;
+- MongoDB;